-Figure 4 compares the labels expert chemists assigned molecules in the training database to that of the SAScore and SCScore.
-The correlation between the SAScore and the SCScore for our training database was very weak, with a correlation coefficient of 0.12.
 The SCScore aims to capture synthetic complexity as defined by the predicted number of reaction steps required to make a molecule.
-Therefore, in the SCScore, complex molecules appearing a greater number of times at the start of a reaction pathway would exhibit a lower perceived synthetic difficulty than less complex molecules that appear more frequently near the end of a reaction pathway.
+Therefore, complex molecules appearing a greater number of times at the start of a reaction pathway would exhibit a lower perceived synthetic difficulty than less complex molecules that appear more frequently near the end of a reaction pathway.
 By contrast, the SAScore primarily uses a measure of structural complexity to measure synthetic difficulty.
-The different assumptions included in each scoring method can lead to very different results in quantifying synthetic difficulty, which is what we observe in Figure 4.
 Complexity can be easily introduced into a molecule using many robust reaction transformations, meaning apparently complex molecules are not necessarily more synthetically challenging to access.
-Furthermore, the overlapping distributions of synthetic difficulty scores for molecules labelled as easy- and difficult-to-synthesise suggest that these models are not able to readily distinguish between precursors used for materials synthesis in agreement with experienced chemists working in the field.
-These results highlight the necessity to develop an alternate heuristic model that can identify molecules that synthetic chemists in the field of materials discovery would select themselves.
+Meanwhile, the MPScore is entirely subject to chemists' intuition, which may be influenced by familiar structural features or common functional groups.
+While some obviously simple or complex molecules may have taken only a few seconds to classify, others may have taken significantly longer, resulting in an average rate of 20 seconds per classification.
+Although a similar small scoring time frame has been used to develop synthetic difficulty models, human intuition can still be subject to errors.